dindinet/amazing-mars/content/_index.md

     title: Get the skinny with our FAQ
     background: gray
     faq_items:
-      - question: DO you really get shit done
+      - question: DO you really get shit done?
+Shit that works
         answer: >-
           ## Lorem ipsum